Funzy21/RSA-Encryption/README.md

 ### Key Features:

-**Key Pair Generation**: The program can generate new key pairs for encryption and signing using the `genKeypairs()` function.
+**Key Pair Generation**: The program can generate new RSA key pairs for encryption and signing using the `genKeypairs()` function.

-**Encrypt-then-Sign**: The program encrypts messages using RSA-OAEP encryption and then signs the ciphertext using digital signatures.
-The `encrypt()` function handles the encryption, while the `addSignature()` function adds the digital signature to the encrypted data.
+**Encrypt-then-Sign**: The program encrypts messages using RSA-OAEP encryption along with a receiver's public key, and then signs the ciphertext using digital signatures.
+The `encrypt()` function handles the encryption, while the `addSignature()` function adds the digital signature to the encrypted data while utilizing the SHA256 hashing algorithm.

 **Verify-then-Decrypt**: Upon receiving a signed ciphertext, the program verifies the signature using the sender's public key before decrypting the message.
 The `verifySignature()` function verifies the signature, and the `decrypt()` function decrypts the message if the signature is valid.